halogen-clutches/synology_docker/README.md

 # synology-docker

-backup templates for my docker compose files for machine agnostic configs mostly notes for myself in case i come back to this 900 years later after setting everything up and a one and done and i forget everything (because i will haha)

-for all docker-compose files:
-- replace pid&gid with user that has docker folder privileges doh
-- replace host_port & container_port with proper ports
+komodo templates for my docker compose files
+- .env files locally on machine and backed up with hyperbackup
+- location.env file because it's annoying to constantly specify timezone :)

 ## handy commands
 for updates (if not using komodo):